Glossary of Terms

 An event that makes an individual eligible to enroll or change their health insurance coverage outside of the Open Enrollment Period.
 Life Changes Events range from moving, to getting married or having a baby.
 A Life Change Event will give an individual a Special Enrollment Period to enroll or change their health insurance coverage.

 Services that include medical and non-medical care provided to people who are unable to perform basic activities of daily living such as dressing or bathing.
 Long-term services can be provided at home, in the community, in assisted living facilities or in nursing homes.
 Individuals may need long-term care at any age.
 Medicare and most health insurance plans don’t pay for long-term care.

 A state-administered health insurance program for low-income families and children, pregnant women, the elderly, people with disabilities, and in some states, other adults.
 The federal government provides a portion of the funding for Medicaid and sets guidelines for the program.
 States also have choices in how they design their program.
-Colorado’s Medicaid program is operated by the Colorado Department of Healthcare Policy and Financing.
+Colorado’s Medicaid program is known as Health First Colorado (Colorado's Medicaid Program) and is operated by the Colorado Department of Healthcare Policy and Financing.